anttiviljami/wp-safe-updates/readme.txt

 The sandbox works similarly to how WordPress multisite works.
 We tell WordPress to temporarily use a different database prefix and a different plugins directory while in the alternative heap (sandbox).
 This is done by sending WordPress a special _alt_heap cookie.

+**Disclaimer**

+Please make sure to always have backups of all your WordPress files and database before updating plugins or themes.
+We are not responsible for any misuse, deletions, white screens, fatal errors, or any other issue arising from using this plugin.

 **Contributing**

 Please contribute to this project on Github.
 Pull requests welcome!